Frontera, Anton 2 supercomputers simulate holistic model of SARS-CoV-2 virion.

 The Voth Group initially used the Midway2 computing cluster at the University of Chicago Research Computing Center to develop the coarse-grained model.

 The membrane and envelope protein all-atom simulations were generated on the Anton 2 system.
-Operated by the Pittsburgh Supercomputing Center (PSC) with support from National Institutes of Health, Anton 2 is a special-purpose supercomputer for molecular dynamics simulations developed and provided without cost by D. E. Shaw Research.
+Operated by the Pittsburgh Supercomputing Center (PSC) with support from the National Institutes of Health, Anton 2 is a special-purpose supercomputer for molecular dynamics simulations developed and provided without cost by D. E. Shaw Research.

 “Frontera and Anton 2 provided the key molecular level input data into this model,” Voth said.